VanderpoelLiam/liamvanderpoel.com/content/about.md

 Hi, I’m Liam.

-I write about anything that interest me.
+I live in Zürich and I write about anything that interests me.
 Mostly topics related to software.

-I like the idea of having my own digital space where I can talk about interesting problems I've encountered and store information I don't want to forget.
+This website serves to document interesting problems I've solved and to preserve information I'd otherwise forget.

 {{< author-links >}}